 This is a full-time, 11.5/month position.

-One year of project coordination experience
+One year of project coordination experience in a professional environment

 One year of customer service experience (may overlap with project coordination experience)